NetSparkleUpdater/NetSparkle/README.md

 Nope.
 You can just reference the core library and handle everything yourself, including any custom UI.
 Check out the code samples for an example of doing that!

+### Can I run my UI on another thread besides my main UI thread?

+This isn't a built-in feature, as NetSparkleUpdater assumes that it can safely make calls/events to the UI on the thread that started the `SparkleUpdater` instance.
+However, if you'd like to do this, we have a sample on how to do this: `NetSparkle.Samples.Forms.Multithread`.
+Basically, instead of passing in a `UIFactory` to `SparkleUpdater`, you handle `SparkleUpdater`'s events yourself and show the UI however you want to show it - and yes, you can still use the built-in UI objects for this!

+(Note that on Avalonia, the answer is always "No" since they only support one UI thread at this time.)

+### On WinForms, can I let the user close the main window and still keep the updater forms around?

+Yes.
+You need to start the `NetSparkleUpdater` forms on a new thread(s).
+See the `NetSparkle.Samples.Forms.Multithread` sample for how to do this by handling events yourself and still using the built-in WinForms `UIFactory`.

 ### How do I make my .NET Framework WinForms app high DPI aware?

 See #238 [and this documentation](https://docs.microsoft.com/en-us/dotnet/desktop/winforms/high-dpi-support-in-windows-forms?view=netframeworkdesktop-4.8#configuring-your-windows-forms-app-for-high-dpi-support) for the fix for making this work on the sample application.
 Basically, you need to use an app config file and manifest file to let Windows know that your application is DPI-aware.
 If that doesn't work for you, try some of the tips at [this SO post](https://stackoverflow.com/questions/4075802/creating-a-dpi-aware-application).